Enrisox/AWS-Quizapp-DevSecOps-Pipeline/README.md

 While Podman would provide a stronger security model, Docker was chosen to ensure compatibility with GitHub Actions, multi-architecture builds, and ecosystem maturity.
 The associated risk is mitigated by restricting access to the Docker daemon and limiting the runner to a trusted single-host environment.

+If you found this project useful, please give it a ⭐ star!

 Possible future improvements: migration to Podman rootless or Docker Swarm/Kubernetes for containers orchestration.

+enricosoci@protonmail.com